The Andreia Philosophy

 To be vulnerable is to be strong.

-Your path to life-fulfillment is going to be a nightmare.
+Your path to life-fulfillment may be a nightmare.
 If you fight through the obstacles you’ll reach the holy land of fulfillment.

 Learn to stand alone.